How to Listen to Your Body: 4 Pathways to Somatic Awareness

 3. Exteroception: The world touching you

 Exteroception involves noticing sensations from outside your body through your five senses – the texture of fabric against your wrist, how sound lands in different parts of your ears, the quality of light in the room.
+These practices can be profoundly grounding when you're feeling anxious or disconnected.
+Try noticing:

 The way your clothes move against your skin when you breathe